UK businesses are currently facing losses of 4.4 days sick leave, per employee, per year.

 What can we do to help?

-The journey to a healthier and happier workforce starts with a FREE Workplace Health Needs Assessment (WHNA), provided by our partners.
+The journey to a healthier and happier workforce starts with a Workplace Health Needs Assessment (WHNA), provided by our partners.
 This employee health and wellbeing survey is a process of gathering information about a group of employees, to shape future investment to improve health and wellbeing.
 The survey includes questions around; healthy eating, physical activity, smoking and alcohol awareness, sleep, and stress management.

 This is the best way to start evaluating the current health of your workforce and once data from this assessment has been captured, extensive analysis by LRS provides key insight from the responses that will help a business to understand its priority health and wellbeing areas.
 Further support is then provided to the business to create a bespoke action plan based on the identified needs.